SebSept/PrestashopModuleBuilder/README.md

 ## What does it do ?

 It just produce a php file with the structure for your module.

 It can help you save time in the first step writing a module.

 ## Demo

 [You can test and use it.](http://prestashop.seb7.fr/prestashop-module-builder/)

+## Developpement mode vs Production mode

+To switch from developpement mode (no cache, display errors) to production mode (cache, errors not displayed), just change the file to redirect all requests in `/web/.htaccess` (index_dev.php vs index_prod.php)

 ### Improvements